pz9115/riscv-gcc/gcc/config/riscv/rvp.md

    (set_attr "mode" "<MODE>")])

 ;; cras, crsa
-;; cras32 is in zprv subset, but zpn is a mandatory subset for p ext, thus ;; target_zpn constraint should be fine for matching cras32 (define_expand "cras<mode>"
+;; target_zpn constraint should be fine for matching cras32
+(define_expand "cras<mode>"
   [(match_operand:VSHI 0 "register_operand" "")